khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 Array API Tests
 ---------------
 The `array-api-intelligent-tests.yml (Push) <https://github.com/khulnasoft/aikit/blob/main/.github/workflows/array-api-intelligent-tests.yml>`_ and the `array-api-intelligent-tests-pr.yml (Pull Request) <https://github.com/khulnasoft/aikit/blob/main/.github/workflows/array-api-intelligent-tests-pr.yml>`_ workflows run the Array API Tests.
-Similar to Ivy Tests, The Array API tests are also determined intelligently and only relevant tests are triggered on each commit.
+Similar to Aikit Tests, The Array API tests are also determined intelligently and only relevant tests are triggered on each commit.

 More details about the Array API Tests are available `here <array_api_tests.rst>`_.

 Periodic Testing
 ----------------
-In order to make sure that none of the Ivy Tests are left ignored for a long time, and to decouple the rate of testing to the rate of committing to the repository, we implement periodic testing on the Ivy Repository.
+In order to make sure that none of the Aikit Tests are left ignored for a long time, and to decouple the rate of testing to the rate of committing to the repository, we implement periodic testing on the Aikit Repository.
-The `Test Ivy Cron Workflow <https://github.com/khulnasoft/aikit/blob/main/.github/workflows/test-ivy-cron.yml>`_  is responsible for implementing this behavior by running Ivy tests every hour.
-In Each Run, It triggers 150 Ivy Tests, cycling through all of the tests.
+The `Test Aikit Cron Workflow <https://github.com/khulnasoft/aikit/blob/main/.github/workflows/test-aikit-cron.yml>`_  is responsible for implementing this behavior by running Aikit tests every hour.
+In Each Run, It triggers 150 Aikit Tests, cycling through all of the tests.
 This number of 150 is chosen in order to make sure that the Action completes in 1 hour most of the time.
 The Test Results update the corresponding cell on the Dashboards.